Geography with Foundation Year

 Human geography themes covered generally include: the effects of climate change, food security, mobility, sustainability, demography, economic geography, planning and environmental impact assessment, urban living and quality of life.
 Study and IT skills are embedded in this programme, as is the use of computing facilities for data handling and Geographical Information Systems and Science (GIS) for environmental mapping and modelling.
 In addition, there are strong links between course content and staff research interests.

 Fieldwork is a key element of this course and trips are aligned with the specialist modules, allowing you to develop applied skills and gain practical experience.
-You may go on day trips to the Peak District, the Yorkshire Dales, Sheffield and Liverpool, as well as residential field courses across the UK, abroad in Scandinavia and other international locations.
-You will only pay a modest non-refundable administration fee for the residential field courses, which are otherwise 100% subsidised by the university.
+You may go on day trips to the Peak District, the Yorkshire Dales, Sheffield and Liverpool, as well as residential field courses across the UK, abroad in Scandinavia and other international locations. .

 If you are interested in specialising in physical geography, or a mixture of human and physical, then have a look at our BSc Geography course.